Jahia/widen-asset-picker/README.md

 ![][100]

 ### Deploy the module
-The module can be installed in 2 ways, from the source or from the store (available soon).
+The module can be installed in 2 ways, from the source or from the store.
 #### From the source
 1. Download the zip archive of the latest release.
 2. If you already know your Widen configuration (API key, site, and host) you can update the default configuration about Widen.
-Update properties starting with `mount.wden_` in the [mount-widen.cfg][mount.cfg] file.
+Update properties in the [widen_provider.cfg][mount.cfg] file.
 1. Go to the root of the repository.
 1. Run the `mvn clean install` command.
 This create a jar file in the *target* repository.
     > you must have a **java sdk** and **maven** installed